tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/媒资管理/视频管理/处理视频_intl_en.md

 ## Overview
-This document describes how to process videos in the VOD Console, such as transcoding, watermarking, and auditing videos.
+This document describes how to process videos in the VOD console, such as transcoding, watermarking, and auditing videos.

 ## Directions
-1. Log in to the VOD Console and select **Media Assets** > **[Video Management](https://console.cloud.tencent.com/vod/media)** to enter the "Uploaded" page by default.
+1. Log in to the VOD console and select **Media Assets** > **[Video Management](https://console.cloud.tencent.com/vod/media)**.
+The "Uploaded" page is displayed.
-2. Select one or more target video files, click **Process Video** above the list, configure video processing parameters in the "Process Video" pop-up window according to the table below, and click **OK** to start executing the video processing task.
+2. Select one or more target video files, click **Process Video** above the list, configure video processing parameters in the "Process Video" pop-up window according to the table below, and click **Confirm** to start executing the video processing task.
 ![](https://qcloudimg.tencent-cloud.cn/raw/2f3e527fc7a03ece7ffa5a9bbee0fdaf.png)

 <table>